Everything below 0.3 ppm alcohol concentration usually considered an acceptable level of alcohol in the blood.

 above 5 is considered a deadly dose.

-Ppm is a thousandth of a substance or a tenth of a percent, respectively permissible dose of alcohol shall be 0.03% of the fluid in the human body.
-The fluid is 70% of the total weight of a man or 60% of a woman, respectively, knowing the weight and sex of the person is easy to calculate what would be the concentration of alcohol in his blood.
+Ppm is a thousandth of a substance or a tenth of a percent, respectively.
+0.3 ppm is 0.03% of the fluid in the human body.
+The fluid is 70% of the total weight of a man or 60% of a woman, respectively.
+Knowing the weight and sex of the person is easy to calculate the concentration of alcohol in his/her blood.

-The maximum concentration of alcohol in blood is achieved approximately 30-120 minutes after drinking, then alcohol gradually begins to "weather".
-The human body processes alcohol at an average rate of 7-10 grams per hour, knowing this, it's easy to calculate when the blood alcohol concentration again reaches an acceptable level.
+The maximum concentration of alcohol in the blood is achieved approximately 30-120 minutes after drinking; then alcohol gradually begins to "weather off".
+The human body processes alcohol at an average rate of 7-10 grams per hour.
+Knowing this, it's easy to calculate when the blood alcohol concentration reaches an acceptable level again.